 Harassers make you feel helpless.
 Like no matter what you say or do, it is beyond your power to make them stop.
 They make you feel like they have a greater right to treat you like an object created for their own personal amusement than you do, yourself, to your privacy and dignity.
 They make you feel less than human.

 If posting pictures of myself online means I’m “asking for it” (which, by the way, is victim blaming and also wrong), then honestly–I’ll stop, because although it sucks, I’d rather be safe.
 But it’s not like I go around handing out photos of myself in a bikini.
 I am always fully-clothed.
 I have discussed, on multiple occasions, the fact that I live with very firm moral standards that include waiting until marriage.
-I’ve previously turned down acting opportunities because they were out of my comfort zone, when by society’s standards they weren’t even “that bad,” and I do not go to frat parties, or clubbing, or anything else of the sort–because although those activities are perfectly fine if you want to participate in them, they aren’t me.
+I’ve previously turned down acting opportunities because they were out of my comfort zone, when by society’s standards they weren’t even “that bad,” and I do not go to frat parties, or clubbing, or anything else of the sort–because although those activities are perfectly fine if you want to participate in them, they aren’t me at this point in my life.

 And the people who do partake in those activities do not deserve harassment anymore than anyone else does.
 Which is to say that they don’t deserve harassment at all.
 Because no one does.